TEXTILE TRAVEL TALES FROM DC AND BEYOND

 Unfortunately the museum shop didn’t have that much to offer in the way of books to interest me but I did enjoy seeing the weavings of Peruvian Maximo Laura.
 I was able to see one of his pieces in the Small Expressions exhibit at Convergence this year and I believe that his piece actually took first prize in the same exhibit at Convergence 2008.

 So that was my intense and very satisfying day out in DC.
-This was followed by an evening out with my gracious Maryland hosts at a Scottish pub for an evening of shanty singing!
+This was followed by an evening out with my gracious Maryland friends at a Scottish pub for an evening of shanty singing!
 And if everything simply must have a textile twist, there were plenty of gorgeous tartans decorating the walls there.

 I have a lot to show and tell you about that experience which happily coincided with my birthday but I still have some research to do on that before I can be ready to post.